-- (6) No tree is to support any scaffolding, signs, temporary utilities, surveying spikes, or any other device. - (7) If topsoil is to be stockpiled, it shall be located in an area at least 10 feet from any tree designated to remain, and shall in no case be removed from the site. - (8) Those trees whose removal will damage other trees which are to remain must be removed by hand.
-The resulting stumps must be carefully removed to minimize damage to roots and trunks of other trees. - (9) Trees damaged during construction. - (a) Tree trunks and exposed roots damaged during construction shall be protected from further damage.
-Damaged branches shall be pruned according to National Arborist Association standards.
-All cuts shall be made sufficiently close to the trunk or parent limb but without cutting into the branch collar of leaving a protruding stub.
+- (5) If any plant material is to be moved, it must be done in accordance with specifications set forth by the American Association of Nurserymen. - (6) All diseased or dead trees shall be promptly removed from the site.
+All trees to be preserved shall be pruned when necessary to remove dead limbs. - (7) No tree is to support any scaffolding, signs, temporary utilities, surveying spikes, or any other device. - (8) Topsoil stockpiles shall be located outside the tree protection zone or a minimum of 15 feet, whichever is greater from any tree designated to remain. - (9) Those trees whose removal will damage other trees which are to remain must be removed by hand.
+The resulting stumps must be carefully removed to minimize damage to roots and trunks of other trees. - (10) Trees damaged during construction. - (a) Tree trunks and exposed roots damaged during construction shall be protected from further damage.
+Damaged branches shall be pruned according to Tree Care Industry Association (formally National Arborist Association) standards.
+All cuts shall be made sufficiently close to the trunk or parent limb but without cutting into the branch collar or leaving a protruding stub.
 All necessary pruning cuts must be made to prevent bark from being torn from the tree and to facilitate rapid healing. - (b) All trees which have been disturbed or have experienced damage to their roots or branches shall be fertilized in early fall or mid-spring.
 Fertilizer grade shall have approximately three parts nitrogen to one part phosphorus and potassium (3-1-1 ratio).
-Fertilizer shall be broadcast over the soil surface in an area twice the size of the tree protection zone at a rate of one pound of nitrogen per 1,000 square feet. - (10) Stumps, branches and other wood debris shall not be buried on site.
-Where trees are removed outside of an area to be excavated, it is preferred that stumps be removed by grinding to a point six inches below existing grade. - (11) Cut trees shall not be pushed or pulled into an area where trees are to be retained.
+Fertilizer shall be broadcast over the soil surface in an area twice the size of the tree protection zone at a rate of one pound of nitrogen per 1,000 square feet. - (c) Trees proposed to remain on a subdivision or land development plan which die or are so severely damaged during construction to require removal as determined by the Township shall be replaced pursuant to § 140-37G of this chapter. - (11) Stumps, branches and other wood debris shall not be buried on site.
+Where trees are removed outside of an area to be excavated, it is preferred that stumps be removed by grinding to a point six inches below existing grade. - G. Replacement trees/reforestation.
+Trees with a diameter of 10 inches or more which are to be removed or destroyed during any stage of development, grading and/or construction within a subdivision or land development shall be replaced with a tree or trees of the type identified in Appendix K, Medium to Large Deciduous Trees, Small Deciduous Trees, or Evergreen Trees.
+However, removal of trees on a site shall not exceed the maximum permitted pursuant to Natural Resource Protection Standards of § 160-28, Environmental protection standards, in Chapter 160, Zoning.
+Replacement trees shall meet the following size limitations: